Soumyaditya25/MERNSight-Dashboard/README.md

 # MERN Dashboard Project

-![Dashboard Screenshot](client/public/readme_assets/screenshot.png)

 Welcome to the MERN Dashboard Project—a powerful, full-stack application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
 This dashboard offers an intuitive interface for data visualization, product management, customer interactions, and sales analytics.
-With light and dark mode themes and a fully responsive design, it delivers a seamless experience across devices, making it ideal for both developers and end-users.
+With light and dark mode themes and a fully responsive design, it delivers a seamless experience across devices, making it ideal for both developers and end users.

+![Dashboard Screenshot](client/public/readme_assets/screenshot.png)

 ## Table of Contents